Raed Jarrar, Iraq Project director for Global Exchange. He is an Iraqi blogger and architect. He runs a popular blog called "Raed in the Middle."

 Antonia Juhasz, author and activist.
 She is a Tarbell fellow at Oil Change International.
 Her latest book is called The Bush Agenda: Invading the World, One Economy at a Time.

 The Iraqi blogger Raed Jarrar has obtained a copy of the proposed oil law and has just translated it into English.
 He discusses the new law with Antonia Juhasz, author of "The Bush Agenda: Invading the World One Economy at a Time." [includes rush transcript]

 This is a rush transcript.
 Copy may not be in its final form.

-AMY GOODMAN: With me now in Washington is Raed Jarrar.
-He is the Iraq Project Director for Global Exchange, and he has obtained a copy of the proposed oil law, which he translated from Arabic and posted on his website, raedinthemiddle.blogspot.com.
+Well, with me now in Washington is Raed Jarrar.
+He is the Iraq Project director for Global Exchange, and he has obtained a copy of the proposed oil law, which he translated from Arabic and posted on his website, raedinthemiddle.blogspot.com.
 Antonia Juhasz is also with us on the telephone.
-She has written extensively about the economic side of the US occupation of Iraq and is author of the book, The Bush Agenda: Invading the World One Economy at a Time.
-Antonia is currently a Tarbell Fellow at Oil Change International.
+She has written extensively about the economic side of the U.S. occupation of Iraq and is author of the book, The Bush Agenda: Invading the World One Economy at a Time.
+Antonia is currently a Tarbell fellow at Oil Change International.
 We welcome you both to Democracy Now!.

 Raed Jarrar, first, how did you get this document?